Top 16 Ways to Make Money in Cyber Security!

 The best advice is to think of a security problem a lot of people have, and then create a simple solution.

-11. Write About Cyber Security
+11. Write a Cyber Security Book

 Much like the cyber security courses, you can also try your hand at writing a book.